govindasmahajan/bookStore/README.md

 2. npm i
 3. start the app : npm run start

-If you wish to change the Database configurations then you can pass these as NODE_ENV while starting the application :
+If you wish to change the Database configurations then you can pass the below params while running the application :
 - DB_USER="root" DB_PWD="password@123" DB_NAME="book_store" npm run start